Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 });
 ```

-Note we set `nodeIntegration` to true, this allows us to use NodeJS code within our Svelte files which is where the true power lies!
+Note we set `nodeIntegration` to true, this allows us to use NodeJS code within our Svelte files.

 and then, underneath where you created your BrowserWindow, tell it to open the index.html file that Svelte outputs when built: